wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/2-exercise-modify-table-views.md

 1. Find and select the custom ***LocationTable***.

-1. Click **Views** and then select the **Active LocationTables** view.
+1. Select **Views** and then select the **Active LocationTables** view.
 Once again, you will be redirected to the view designer studio.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Views option highlighted and the Active Location Tables option selected.](../media/7-views-option.png)](../media/7-views-option.png#lightbox)